4socks/socks4/draft-vance-socks-v4.md

 # Security Considerations

+See {{Security-Analysis}}

+# IANA Considerations

+This document describes the SOCKS Version 4 protocol, which is presented as a historical record.
+This protocol does not define any new protocol fields, codes, or registries that require assignment by the Internet Assigned Numbers Authority (IANA).

+The existing values used within the protocol are summarized below:

+## SOCKS Protocol Version Number (VN)

+* The SOCKS protocol version number `VN` in requests is 4 (0x04).
+* The SOCKS protocol version number `VN` in replies is 0 (0x00).

+## SOCKS Command Code (CD)

+The SOCKS command code `CD` in requests defines two values:
+* 1 (0x01): CONNECT
+* 2 (0x02): BIND

+## SOCKS Reply Code (CD)

+The SOCKS reply code `CD` in replies defines four values:
+* 90 (0x5A): Request granted
+* 91 (0x5B): Request rejected or failed
+* 92 (0x5C): Request rejected because SOCKS server cannot connect to `identd` on the client
+* 93 (0x5D): Request rejected because the client program and `identd` report different user-ids

+## Port Number

+The SOCKS protocol is conventionally known to use TCP port 1080 for its service.
+This port number has already been registered in the IANA Service Name and Transport Protocol Port Number Registry for the `socks` service.

+--- back

+# Security Analysis

 The SOCKS Version 4 (SOCKSv4) protocol, designed for TCP proxy traversal of network firewalls, operates exclusively at the session layer and **inherently lacks robust security mechanisms**.
 Its deployment and operational policy must be rigorously evaluated against the deficiencies outlined herein.

 ## Authentication and Authorization Deficiencies